urbancompasspony/docker/README.md

 # docker

-Since is hard to find compose.yaml base code to use Docker Compose, everything under this repository is made to be run with bash through .sh scripts.
+Since it is hard to find compose.yaml base code to use Docker Compose, everything under this repository is made to be run with bash through .sh scripts.

 Maintenance and other configurations need to be made separately.